Organizational Voice

 We believe that the arc of the moral universe, with our help, bends towards justice.
 We’re fighting to win, whether in one election or towards our ultimate goal.

 Do: Express a belief in positive change and the advancement of justice with our contribution.
+Even perceived losses can and should be reframed as wins.

 Don’t: Dwell on the negative impacts of animal farming without providing an actionable solution.